OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Experiments

-\textbf{Main experiments.} We select InternVL3\_5-8B as the base model due to its strong performance in OCR tasks and various different domains~\cite{wang2025internvl35}.
-For our main experiments, we train three variants: \textbf{ours}, where the base model is fine-tuned on OSMDA-Captions; \textbf{ours-joint-training (OSMDA-VLM)}, where it is fine-tuned on an equal-size mixture of OSMDA-Captions (200514 samples) and the fine-tuning-split training sets (200514 samples); and \textbf{base-fine-tuned}, where it is fine-tuned on 400000 samples from the fine-tuning-split only.
+To compare against the more traditional paradigm of distilling large and powerful teachers, we caption the images of OSMDA-Captions with \emph{Gemma3-27b-it}~\cite{gemmateam2025gemma3} without providing the OSM maps and call the resulting dataset \textbf{Teacher-Captions}.
+We select InternVL3.5-8B as the base model due to its strong performance in OCR tasks and various different domains~\cite{wang2025internvl35}.
+For our main experiments, we train three variants: \textbf{OSMDA-VLM}, where the base model is fine-tuned on an equal-size mixture of OSMDA-Captions (200k samples) and RS-Instruct sets (200k samples); \textbf{Teacher-VLM}, where it is fine-tuned on an equal-size mixture of Teacher-Captions (200k samples) and RS-Instruct sets (200k samples); and \textbf{Base-FT}, where it is fine-tuned on 400k samples from RS-Instruct.
 When sampling from the fine-tuning-split, we balance the component datasets by subsampling larger datasets and repeating smaller ones so that each contributes the same number of training examples.
+None of the prompts in the zero-shot evaluation are seen during training.